 Friends, I’ve said it many times before, and I’ll continue to say it: music is magic.
-Below, you’ll find a short, five minute film about Edward Hardy, a retiree in Somerset, England, and Sam Kinsella, a young man looking for a few extra bucks.
+Below, you’ll find a short, five-minute film about Edward Hardy, a retiree in Somerset, England, and Sam Kinsella, a young man looking for a few extra bucks.
 Sam’s search lead him to Mellifont Abbey, a residential care facility in Somerset and the position of activities coordinator.
 What happened next was nothing short of amazing, a word that gets tossed around a bit too casually for my taste.
 But for Sam and Mr. Hardy, no other word will do.
-Together, the discovered how music can heal the spirit.
+Together, they discovered how music can heal the spirit.

 Mr. Hardy had been suffering from dementia for some time.
 He would pound on the floor and call for help for no reason.
 His interaction with others was limited and strained.
 He was depressed and detached.